 Using the arpeggiator in Garageband is one of the easiest things to do.

-The arpeggiator is basically an automated virtual studio technology instrument which utilizes MIDI notes in a pre-determined pattern, based upon how the individual instrument has been programmed.
+The arpeggiator is basically an automated virtual studio technology instrument which utilizes MIDI notes in a pre-determined pattern, based upon how the individual instrument has been programmed, usually with a MIDI keyboard (the main reason why I recommend learning the keys with PianoForAll).

 There are a number of ways one can use the arpeggiator, however, I’ll show you how I go about doing it.